Let’s unload the heavy baggage in our life and repack it with lighter, fluffier things like love, joy, and deeply healing, forgiveness.

 I recently shared what forgiveness means and how forgiveness helps you.

-But let’s take a quick example.
+But let’s retake with a quick example.
 Picture this: you’re holding onto a big ol’ bag of trash (a.k.a grudges, regrets, and past hurts).
-Now, wouldn’t life be so much better if you could toss that trash bag into a magical dumpster and dance away?
+Now, wouldn’t life be so much better if you could toss that trash bag and dance away?
 That’s forgiveness!

 It’s for you, not for the person who handed you that bag of trash in the first place.